-The Secondary Credit Market Act will [TBD] enter into force on 30 December 2023.
+The Secondary Credit Market Act entered into force on 30 December 2023.
 A transitional period of six months is foreseen, during which credit service providers (Kreditdienstleister) which are not licensed yet but subject to a new license requirement under the new act (the so-called credit service institutions (Kreditdienstleistungsinstitute)) can continue their activities under the current legal framework.